Alabama vs Maryland Players to Watch - Second Round

 Alabama Players to Watch

-Miller leads his squad in both points (19.1) and rebounds (8.2) per game, and also averages 2.1 assists.
-Defensively, he averages 0.9 steals and 0.9 blocked shots.
+Miller paces his team in both points (19.1) and rebounds (8.2) per contest, and also averages 2.1 assists.
+Defensively, he puts up 0.9 steals and 0.9 blocked shots.

-Charles Bediako is putting up 6.2 points, 0.7 assists and 5.9 rebounds per game.
+Charles Bediako puts up 6.2 points, 5.9 rebounds and 0.7 assists per game.
+At the other end, he posts 0.6 steals and 1.9 blocked shots.

-Jahvon Quinerly paces his squad in assists per contest (3.7), and also averages 8.3 points and 1.9 rebounds.
+Jahvon Quinerly leads his squad in assists per contest (3.7), and also averages 8.3 points and 1.9 rebounds.
 Defensively, he averages 0.6 steals and 0 blocked shots.

 Maryland Players to Watch

-Reese is averaging a team-leading 7.3 rebounds per contest.
-And he is contributing 11.4 points and 1 assists, making 63.3% of his shots from the field.
+Reese paces the Terrapins in rebounding (7.3 per game), and posts 11.4 points and 1 assists.
+He also puts up 0.8 steals and 1.2 blocked shots.

-Donta Scott gets the Terrapins 11.5 points, 6 rebounds and 1.6 assists per game.
-He also posts 0.7 steals and 0.8 blocked shots.
+Donta Scott gives the Terrapins 11.5 points, 6 rebounds and 1.6 assists per game.
+He also delivers 0.7 steals and 0.8 blocked shots.

-Hakim Hart gives the Terrapins 11.6 points, 4.2 rebounds and 2.6 assists per game.
-He also delivers 1.1 steals and 0.2 blocked shots.
+Don Carey gives the Terrapins 7.4 points, 1.9 rebounds and 1.1 assists per game.
+He also posts 0.5 steals and 0.1 blocked shots.

-The Terrapins receive 7.4 points, 1.9 rebounds and 1.1 assists per game from Don Carey.

 Alabama Top Performers (Last 10 Games)